Anushk97/Blog/_posts/2024-06-11-second-post.md

 - Transformer Blocks: The combined embeddings are passed through each transformer block.
 - Layer Normalization: The final hidden states are normalized.
 - Logits: The final hidden states are projected to vocabulary logits using lm_head.
-- Loss Calculation: If targets are provided, cross-entropy loss is calculated.👇
+- Loss Calculation: If targets are provided, cross-entropy loss is calculated.

 ```
     def forward(self, idx, targets=None):